Welcome to MYRA MUSIC The official site of Nigel Hess

-March Barnes Wallis was given its broadcast premiere on Radio 2's Friday Night is Music Night on June 17th, and has featured as part of the Central Band's 2013 tour around the UK.
+March Barnes Wallis was given its broadcast premiere on Radio 2's Friday Night is Music Night and featured as part of the Central Band's 2013 tour around the UK.
 The piece has been recorded as part of the tour's accompanying CD, and can be purchased at the link below.

 The 2013 Classic FM Hall of Fame & Music Movie Chart + webchat

-Never out of Classic FM's Hall of Fame since their respective releases, 2013's chart sees Ladies in Lavender rising 17 places from last year's position to number 96, while the Piano Concerto comes in at number 246.
-Ladies in Lavender also clocks in at number 15 in CFM's 2013 Movie Music Chart.
+Never out of Classic FM's Hall of Fame since their respective releases, 2013's chart saw Ladies in Lavender rising 17 places from 2012's position to number 96, while the Piano Concerto came in at number 246.
+Ladies in Lavender also clocked in at number 15 in CFM's 2013 Movie Music Chart.